 In this guide, you’ll discover the flavors these spices produce, when and how to use them in your cooking, their health benefits, and much more.

 You should not be discouraged from attempting to cook Indian dishes at home because of your fear and lack of knowledge of Indian spices.
 I guarantee that by the end of this post, you will be more equipped with Indian spices than you were ever before.

 Table of Contents

 Spices have been used in India for over 2000 years, dating back to around the time of Christ (BC).
 Black pepper and Cinnamon were the first spice plantations, and these laid the groundwork for many trading alliances, particularly with the Romans and Arabians.
 They eventually evolved into one of the world’s most commercially viable agricultural products.
 In the 12th century, a pound of nutmeg was said to be worth more than a pound of gold in Europe.

 Vasco da Gama set sail for India in 1498, beginning his journey in the southernmost part of Africa.
 He needed a direct route to a region where he could find spices in abundance and at reasonable prices.

-His arrival on the Malabar Coast, the Indian spice trade's epicentre, signalled the beginning of open trade between Southeast Asia and Europe.
+His arrival on the Malabar Coast, the Indian spice trade’s epicenter, signaled the beginning of open trade between Southeast Asia and Europe.
 The Portuguese had taken control of the spice-producing region along the coast in just a few years.
 They established a near-monopoly on the Indian spice trade for nearly a century.
 It made it possible for the then-Portuguese empire to amass vast sums of money.

-Spices from India not only made people wealthy, but they also encouraged exploration and opened up numerous trade routes.
-The rebalancing of global power was aided by it.
+Spices from India not only made people wealthy but also encouraged exploration and opened up numerous trade routes.
+It aided the rebalancing of global power.
 Columbus came across American territory while looking for a faster route to India.
 Indian spices influenced European palates and, as a result, became a metric for success.